MarcusFunt/Teknologi-AI-APP/README.md

 cp .env.example .env
 ```

-Provision a PostgreSQL database and set `DATABASE_URL` in `.env` to the connection string.
-The API
-server will create the `calendar_events` table and seed sample data the first time it connects.
-Add `JWT_SECRET` to `.env` for signing login tokens (a default is used for local development if
+The backend stores users and events as JSON files on disk.
+Add `JWT_SECRET` to `.env` for signing
+login tokens (a default is used for local development if omitted).
-omitted).

 Run the API and frontend together with: